A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: Performance Evaluation

 Second, the result-size ratio $\beta$ plays a critical moderating role.
 Even for tasks with high $\gamma$, larger values of $\beta$ increase the communication overhead associated with result return, thereby reducing the net benefit of distributed processing.
 This effect is especially visible in bandwidth-constrained scenarios, where the return phase becomes a dominant component of the overall completion time.
 These observations validate the analytical role of $(1+\beta)z_i$ in the MPCC-DLT formulation.

 Third, the results demonstrate that MPCC-DLT adapts gracefully to heterogeneous task characteristics without requiring task-specific tuning.
-Completion times vary smoothly across runs as $\gamma$, compute intensity, and $\beta$ change, indicating that the closed-form task allocation automatically balances computation and communication according to instantaneous task semantics.
-This robustness is a key advantage for DSS deployments, where task characteristics may vary significantly across sensing modes, mission phases, or environmental conditions.
+Completion times vary smoothly across runs as $\gamma$, compute intensity, and $\beta$ change, indicating that the task allocation automatically balances computation and communication according to instantaneous task semantics.
+This robustness is a key advantage for DSS deployments, where task characteristics could vary significantly across sensing modes, mission phases, or environmental conditions.

-Overall, the results highlight the importance of jointly considering task distributability, computational intensity, and result-return overhead when designing cooperative satellite processing strategies.
+On the whole, our results highlight the importance of jointly considering task distributability, computational intensity, and result-return overhead when designing cooperative satellite processing strategies.
 The observed trends confirm that MPCC-DLT provides not only optimal task allocation under fixed assumptions, but also predictable and interpretable behavior under realistic application variability, making it well suited for practical DSS operation and planning.